anwaaralikhan/aws_developer_keynotes_2019/aws_route_53.md

 A hosted zone is analogous to a traditional DNS zone file; it represents a collection of records that can be managed together, belonging to a single parent domain name.
 All resource record sets within a hosted zone must have the hosted zone’s domain name as a suffix.

 For example, the amazon.com hosted zone may contain records named www.amazon.com, and www.aws.amazon.com, but not a record named www.amazon.ca.
 You can use the Route 53 Management Console or API to create, inspect, modify, and delete hosted zones.

+## Domain Name Systems (DNS)
+AWS Route 53
+1. Uses Anycast as a networking and routing technology that helps your end users’ DNS queries get answered from the optimal Route 53 location given network condition
+2. Each Amazon Route 53 account is limited to a maximum of 500 hosted zones and 10,000 resource record sets per hosted zone.
+3. Amazon Route 53 is an authoritative DNS service and does not provide website hosting
+    1. You can use Amazon Simple Storage Service (Amazon S3) to host a static website.
+    2.  you can use Amazon Elastic Compute Cloud (Amazon EC2) to host a dynamic website or other applications.
+4. You can also use Alias records to map your sub-domains (www.example.com, pictures.example.com, etc.) to your ELB load balancers, CloudFront distributions, or S3 website buckets.
+5. The time for which a DNS resolver caches a response is set by a value called the time to live (TTL) associated with every record.
+Amazon Route 53 does not have a default TTL for any record type.
+You must always specify a TTL for each record so that caching DNS resolvers can cache your DNS records to the length of time specified through the TTL.
+6.